Shroedinger’s Rapist And The Imagined Right To Intrude

 But this separation from reality is a recurring problem when when non-feminist men insert themselves into discussions of women’s issues.
 We see it when men want to argue about abortion rights and equal opportunity for moms in the workplace and all kinds of other issues- they tend to act as though this is high school debate club and it’s all about scoring argument points, rather than discussing issues that have real impacts on people’s lives.

-• osoborracho Says:
+• osoborracho permalink

 Yeah, in a perfect world a male stranger attempting to start a conversation with a woman would be no different from a female stranger approaching a man.
 Unfortunately, this is not a perfect world and the power dynamic between man approaching woman vs woman approaching man is very different.
 (JayJay, if you’re reading this is an example of “male privilege.”
 You haven’t had the experience of being female or unwanted attention in public places and can’t seem to empathize with how annoying or distressing the combination can be.)

-23. Personally, I am not a mindreader, nor have I ever developed the ability to “read body language”.
+Personally, I am not a mindreader, nor have I ever developed the ability to “read body language”.
 Many men lack those skillsets, because society expects these skills from women, not from us.

 Yes, that is a privilege – a privilege that many males in this country share.